Skip to main content

 Fact: Insulin or Diabetes Medication Still Needs to be Given When Your Child is Sick

 "Kids with diabetes don't have to take their insulin or pills when they're sick."
 Absolutely false.
 When kids are sick, especially if they're throwing up or not eating much, giving insulin might not seem like the right thing to do.
-There's nothing in their stomach so you worry about making their sugar levels go too low if you do that.
+There's nothing in their stomach, so you worry about making their sugar levels go too low if you do that.
 However, it is very important to keep taking insulin during illness.
 Insulin doses may need to be adjusted during illness, but they can't be skipped altogether.
-Kids need energy when they're sick to help the body heal themselves.
+Kids need energy when they're sick to help their bodies heal themselves.
 Insulin helps them use that energy properly.

 Fact: Exercise is Important for Kids with Diabetes